oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

   ![Check Channel Orgs](images/1-obp-5-5.png)

-## Task 11: Join Participant Organizations to Channel
+## Task 11: Join Participant Organizations - Peer Nodes to Channel

 You're almost done setting up your blockchain network!
 Simply use the participant instances to join the channel created in the previous step.